thongekchakrit/covid19-forex-airquality-an-analysis/README.md

 By Chakrit Thong Ek, Master Of Analytics, Massey University School of Business (Singapore)

 ```
-Live code can be found in "notebook" folder
+My codes can be found in "notebook" folder
 ```

 ## Abstract